xiao-e-yun/Any2DataURL/README.md

-# Image2DataURL
+# Any2Image
-Convert Image to DataURL by JS.
+Parse Any (Image, Text, Blob, etc..)
+File to DataURL
 - Fastest
 - Record
 - Local